subhagpo/PhoneGapDayWorkshop/Step 3: Do the CI setup/README.md

 ##Create build definition
 - Create a build definition, by going to the Build tab in your Team Services project and clicking the “+” icon to create a new build definition.
 Select the Empty template
     - When setting up the definition, specify “github” as the repo
+    - Select "Continuous Integration"
     - Go to the “Repository” tab for the definition and clicked “Manage Connections”
     - Create a new github connection through 'New Service Endpoint"
-    - Go to github.com and Create a new personal access token which is used for the connection (Recommended scopes -- repo, user, admin:repo_hook)
+    - Go to github.com and Create a new personal access token (in Settings) which is used for the connection (Recommended scopes -- repo, user, admin:repo_hook)
 - Use the resulting connection as our source repo

 ##Build the package
 - Install the extension @ https://marketplace.visualstudio.com/items/ms-vsclient.cordova-extension for VS Team Services.
+- Go to the Build Tab
-- Click **Add Build Step** and select *Cordova Build* from the Build category.
-Use the following settings:
+- Click **Add Build Step** and select *Cordova Build* from the Build category and add it to your build definition
+- Fill in the details, by using the following settings:
     - Platform: android
     - Configuration: debug or release  (set in Variables)
     - Cordova Version: This is pulled from taco.json if you are using VS Tools for Apache Cordova or the TACO CLI, Otherwise you’ll want to enter a version here (*default* : 5.3.3)